Real Madrid beats Atletico on penalties in Champions League. Arsenal, Villa, Dortmund also advance

 Borussia Dortmund rallied with two second-half goals to win 2-1 at Lille and advance 3-2 on aggregate.
 The beaten finalist last season now faces Barcelona.

-The quarterfinals pairings are: Arsenal vs Real Madrid or Atletico Madrid, Paris Saint-Germain vs. Aston Villa, Barcelona vs. Borussia Dortmund, Bayern Munich vs. Inter Milan
+The quarterfinals pairings are: Arsenal vs Real Madrid, Paris Saint-Germain vs. Aston Villa, Barcelona vs. Borussia Dortmund, Bayern Munich vs. Inter Milan

 First-leg games are on April 8-9 and return games are one week later.

 There’s only one former European champion from England left in the Champions League.
-Villa's unbeaten home record has driven its run to the quarterfinal, with wins against Bayern, Juventus, Celtic and now Brugge.
+Villa's unbeaten home record has driven its run to the quarterfinal, with wins against Bayern, Bologna, Celtic and now Brugge.

 Liverpool’s exit to PSG followed Manchester City being pushed out of the knockout playoffs last month by Real Madrid.
 Without the Champions League winners in 2019 and 2023, respectively, England’s challenge halved to just two.